naddison36/promievent/README.md

 })
 ```

-The following registed an `interval` event listener that is only fired once.
+The following register an `interval` event listener that is only fired once.
 This will only print one line.
 ```TypeScript
 promiEvent.once('interval', (count: number)=>
 {